About articles on this web site

 - The percentage of adults in the U.S. who identify as Christians is currently dropping about 10 percentage points per decade.
 At the same time, the percentage of NOTAs (persons who are NOT Affiliated with any religious group) are increasing by a similar amount.
 The latter are less influenced by the Bible and more influenced by social media, and human sexuality research.

-- Adult transgender persons are relatively rare; they constitute only about 0.6% of all adults.
-They generally identify their gender as opposite that of their birth-identified gender.
+- Adult transgender persons are relatively rare; they constitute only about 0.8% of all adults.
+Most identify their current gender as opposite that of their birth-identified gender.
+Some identify their gender as neither female nor male.
+A few switch between female and male over time.
 They do no choose their gender identity.
-It appears to be forced on them by sex-dichotomous differences found in recently discovered structures in their brain, located between the two brain hemispheres.
-Again, no amount of therapy will change it.
+It appears to be forced on them by sex-dichotomous differences found in recently discovered structures in their brain, located between their two brain hemispheres.
+Again, no amount of therapy will enable them to become cisgender: that is, to accept the reality of their birth-identified gender.
+A much larger percentage of young children identify as transgender.
+However, most of them become cisgender by accepting their birth-identified gender over time.

-It will probably be many decades in the future before differences of beliefs concerning human sexuality can be close to a resolution.
+It will probably be many decades in the future before differences of beliefs concerning human sexuality can be fully resolved.
 In the meantime, many religious individuals will continue to resist extending equal rights and treatments for the LGBT (Lesbian, Gay, Bisexual, Transgender, Transsexual) community.